New Global Students

 Portland/Global - Threshold Courses

-To assist your connection to students, staff, and faculty at Western Seminary, every semester we offer four-day events on the Portland campus which include class time, meals together, and optional trips to Portland and our surrounding region.
+To facilitate your connection with students, staff, and faculty at Western Seminary, we offer four-day events on the Portland campus every semester.
+These events include class time, meals together, and optional trips to Portland and its surrounding region.

 We refer to this time as (Threshold), and it is designed to give you focused time together with faculty, staff, and other students, and to cast a vision for the ultimate goal of your degree program—maturity in Christ and preparation for gospel-centered ministry.
 Learn more about your opportunities at our Global website (at the menu bar on the right) or by speaking with your academic advisor.